You’ve probably heard a lot about the G Suite (formerly Google Apps for Work) and Office 365. But what are they, and what are the differences?

 A cloud-based solution means that everything is online – and because this information is backed up and stored across multiple servers, your data is safe and secure.

 While there are many free solutions, they are often incomplete, so data is stored in several different places.
-The two main complete solutions are Google Apps for Work and Office 365.
+The two main complete solutions are G Suite and Office 365.

-While Office 365 is the most popular solution with approximately 60 million users to Google’s 2 million, for small businesses Google Apps for Work is a realistic and affordable choice.
+While Office 365 is the most popular solution with approximately 60 million users to Google’s 2 million, for small businesses G Suite is a realistic and affordable choice.

-Google Apps for Work is similar to the free Google Docs, but designed for businesses.
+G Suite is similar to the free Google Docs that you might use at home, but designed for businesses.
 Users can have their own customised email, under their own domain name, while still allowing users to use the familiar Gmail interface and spam filters.

-Users of Google Apps for Work can also manage their files with Google Drive, make HD video meetings through Google Hangouts with up to 25 people, as well as being able to manage calendars, documents and spreadsheets through Google Docs, Google Sheets, and Google Calendar.
+Users of G Suite can also manage their files with Google Drive, make HD video meetings through Google Hangouts with up to 25 people, as well as being able to manage calendars, documents and spreadsheets through Google Docs, Google Sheets, and Google Calendar.

-Google Apps was designed to be a cloud-based service, and is all online – so its Apps can be used on any device at any time, and it has the same look and options on both PC/Mac, tablet and mobile phone.
+G Suite was designed to be a cloud-based se ice, and is all online – so its Apps can be used on any device at any time, and it has the same look and options on both PC/Mac, tablet and mobile phone.

-The base Google Apps for Work package starts from £3.30 per user per month, with up to 30GB of storage across email and Drive, and rises to £6.60 per user per person for unlimited storage and additional features.
+The base G Suite package starts from £3.30 per user per month, with up to 30GB of storage across email and Drive, and rises to £6.60 per user per month for unlimited storage and additional features – or £20 per user per month if you choose their Enterprise service.
+This includes all the advanced features, including data loss prevention for Gmail and Drive, and data analysis in BigQuery.

 About Office 365